samblenny/markab-lab/README.md

 # markab-lab

-I'm using this repo as a laboratory for experimenting with techniques to build a new VM-based, Forth-like, multi-media programming environment.

-The point of all this is to have a simple, stable system for working on long-term small-scale projects in areas like illustration, music, writing, game dev, language learning, and perhaps embedded devices.
-The primary emphasis is on "simple" and "stable" because those qualities are important for working on long-term projects without having to waste a lot of time on fixing things that break and decay.

-Similar to how acid-free paper is good for making books that last for a long time, and climate controlled vaults are good for storing originals of film or tape recordings, I want a software system for making multi-media projects that, once finished, can be used, or archived, for many years without decay.
-This problem has been solved, mostly, with POSIX and C for text-based programs.
-But, making long-term stable programs with graphics and sound is still difficult.
-These ideas are not new -- many others are working in similar directions.
+You are looking at a code repository that I use for process documentation as part of an art practice.
+The code here is either experimental work in progress or completed experiments that I keep around for future reference.

+Markab is the working name for a suite of simple, focused software tools I'm building to explore ideas in illustration and music.
+The point of building my own tools is to work on long-term projects with less distraction due to buggy, bloated, rapidly evolving software.

+I am particularly interested in tools and techniques that are suitable for creating archivable digital works using power-efficient computing equipment running software designed for offline-first usage.
+If you don't see why those goals might be appealing, I invite you to forget you ever saw this and go on with your life.
+On the other hand, if you're curious, read on.

 ## Markab Is Part of an Art Practice

-What I'm doing here is publishing documentation of an art practice as part of a larger conversation around art and languages in the context of archival computing, permacomputing, and low-power computing.
-My intent is that Markab will inspire people to seek out the experience of working with software tools that are simple, efficient, and durable.
+What I'm doing here is documenting one aspect of an art practice.

-Markab is not an "Open Source project", and I am not seeking "contributions".
-I use an open license because my goals for an archival grade programming environment require reference implementations that others are free to adapt and modify.
+Markab is not an "Open Source project".
+I am not seeking "contributions".
+I use an open license on this code because it is a good fit for my goals around archivable digital works.

-For now, follows are appreciated (Hi!), and forks are fine.
-Eventually, I hope Markab will evolve into more of a community oriented thing, in some form.
-But, I need to write a lot of code and documentation before that would be reasonable.

-## Unpacking the Tagline

-"VM-based, Forth-like, multi-media programming environment" means:

-1. **VM-Based**: The system architecture starts with a portable virtual machine (VM) emulator that includes a virtual stack-based CPU and virtual peripherals.
-The point of virtualization is to make it easy to port the whole programming environment to new hardware or software platforms by implementing a new VM emulator.
-The point of easy portability is minimizing time wasted when computer companies impose incompatible changes to the software interfaces required for using their graphics and sound hardware.

-2. **Forth-Like**: Forth is hard to define.
-But, if you go by the measures of complying with official Forth standards, or using traditional Forth naming schemes, what I'm doing here is not Forth.
-On the other hand, for the VM, I am using a stack CPU with data and return stacks.
-For the kernel, I am using a dictionary linked list, inner and outer interpreters, stack based argument passing, and Reverse Polish Notation (RPN) for math operations.
-   Those qualities are very much Forth-like.

-3. **Multi-Media**: Multi-media refers to programs that can interface with the outside world using graphics and sound, in addition to plain text.
-This also includes the idea of working with writing systems that use ideograms or other non-latin glyphs.
-Imagine a language tutor game where you match illustrations or sound clips with Kanji ideograms -- that would be a multi-media program.

-4. **Programming Environment**: A programming environment is an ecosystem of tools and documentation for making programs.
-For text, you need a text editor, compiler or interpreter, and a runtime environment (VM).
-For sound, you also need tools for working with audio samples and maybe MIDI notes, effects, filters, or synthesizer parameters.
-For 2D graphics you might need editors for sprites, color themes, font glyphs, vector images, or raster images.
+By "archivable", I mean capable of being stored, retrieved, viewed, and interacted with long into the future with a reasonable level of care and effort.
+By "reasonable level", I mean that things are arranged to minimize the time and expense needed to keep software tools working today as well as they worked last month, last year, or ten years ago.

+Modern software tools tend to embrace the culture and mindset popularized by VC-funded software startups.
+In that value system, buggy software with rapid upgrade cycles and dependencies on chaotic online package management systems is considered normal.
+This approach leads to many things rapidly breaking (bitrot), either due to planned obsolescence or incidental side effects.

+With popular modern software development frameworks, code from perhaps as little as one year ago will commonly not build and run without modifications to compensate for recent platform changes.
+In many cases, that process will require purchase of new hardware in order to run the latest developer tools.
+Developers commonly complain about their old projects no longer working.

+For an individual working on small projects, keeping up with the churn in modern software tools becomes prohibitively distracting and expensive.
+Markab is about opting out of that chaotic software culture and, instead, using tools designed for long-term stability and low-intensity resource use.
+My goal is to have tools that work reliably so I can focus on using them to make stuff.

 ## Source Code Contents

-1. [repl2/](repl2): Work in progress on a VM emulator in Python with a stack-based kernel, interpreters, assembler, and compiler running on top of the VM.
+1. [repl2/](repl2): Work in progress on Markab VM emulator, Markab kernel rom, and Markab compilers.

-2. [markab-language/](markab-language): Work in progress on language spec and text editor syntax highlighting plugins for the Markab programming language.
+2. [markab-language/](markab-language): Work in progress on Markab language spec and text editor syntax highlighting plugins.

-3. [repl/](repl): A simple plain-text Forth system with interpreters and compiler running on top of a kernel written in amd64 assembly language for linux.
+3. [repl/](repl): Experimental Forth system with interpreters and compiler running on top of a kernel written in amd64 assembly language for linux.

 4. [asm/amd64/](asm/amd64): Several C and amd64 assembly language experiments
    written to prepare for making the prototype Forth system in [repl/](repl).